filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     ...
     ```

-1. The Lotus daemon will continute to run in this terminal window.
-All subsequent commands we use should be done in a seperate terminal window.
+1. The Lotus daemon will continue to run in this terminal window.
+All subsequent commands we use should be done in a separate terminal window.
 {{< /tab >}}
 {{< /tabs >}}

 The lite-node is now set up to accept local JSON-RPC requests!
-However, we don't have an authorization key so we won't have access to privileaged JSON-RPC methods.
+However, we don't have an authorization key, so we won't have access to privileged JSON-RPC methods.

 ## Create a key

-To access privileaged JSON-RPC methods, like creating a new wallet, we need to supply an authentication key with our Curl requests.
+To access privileged JSON-RPC methods, like creating a new wallet, we need to supply an authentication key with our Curl requests.

 1. Create a new admin token and set the result to a new `LOTUS_ADMIN_KEY` environment variable:

     ```shell
-    LOTUS_ADMIN_KEY=$(./lotus auth create-token --perm "admin")
+    lotus auth create-token --perm "admin"
     ```

-1. You can check what you key is by echoing the `$LOTUS_ADMIN_KEY` variable:

-    ```shell
-    echo $LOTUS_ADMIN_KEY
-    ```

     ```plaintext
     eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJyZWFkIiwid3JpdGUiLCJzaWduIiwiYWRtaW4iXX0.um-LqY7g-SDOsMheDRbQ9JIaFzus_Pan0J88VQ6ZLVE
     ```

+1. Keep this key handy.
+We're going to use it in the next section.

-## Test
+## Send requests

 Let's run a couple of commands to see if the JSON-RPC API is set up correctly.